-One final suggestion for understanding SES variations in health comes in the form of turning attention towards understanding the social distribution of the positive goods in life.
-There has long been recognition that health is more than just the absence of ill-being and that it also encompasses various forms of social and psychological well-being (see Ryff, 1989; Ryff & Keyes, 1995).
-These include forms of social well-being (e.g., a sense of social connectedness, collective efficacy), hedonic well-being (e.g., feeling happy and satisfied), and eudaimonic wellbeing (having a sense of purpose in life, feeling engaged, valued, useful, in control), what some have characterized as indicators of flourishing or thriving (Keyes, 1998, 2002).
-A growing body of evidence also suggests social patterning of such forms of well-being with those with greater social disadvantage often reporting less of these goods (e.g., Diener, Ng, Harter, & Arora; Keyes, Shmotkin, & Ryff, 2002).
+One final suggestion for understanding SES variations in health comes in the form of turning attention toward understanding the social distribution of the positive goods in life.
+There has long been recognition that health is more than just the absence of ill-being and that it also encompasses various forms of social and psychological well-being (see Ryff, 1989; Ryff and Keyes, 1995).
+These include forms of social well-being (e.g., a sense of social connectedness, collective efficacy), hedonic well-being (e.g., feeling happy and satisfied), and eudaimonic well-being (having a sense of purpose in life, feeling engaged, valued, useful, in control), what some have characterized as indicators of flourishing or thriving (Keyes, 1998, 2002).
+A growing body of evidence also suggests social patterning of such forms of well-being with those with greater social disadvantage often reporting less of these goods (e.g., Diener et al., 2002; Keyes, Shmotkin, and Ryff, 2002).
 Beyond the injustice of social variations in these desired ends, social disparities in psychosocial well-being may also explain differential patterns of healthy aging.
-Lower hedonic and eudaimonic well-being predicts less favorable trajectories of cognitive and physical functioning, greater morbidity and mortality risk, and shorter length of life (Boyle, Barnes, Buchman, & Bennett, 2009; Boyle, Buchman, Barnes, & Bennett, 2010; Cohen & Pressman, 2006; Gruenewald et al., 2007; Gruenewald, Liao, & Seeman, 2012; Okamoto & Tanaka, 2004; Pitkala, Laakkonen, Strandberg, & Tilvis, 2004; Steptoe & Wardle, 2011).
-The biological pathways through which these forms of well-being may promote healthier trajectories of aging are just beginning to be elucidated, but accumulating evidence suggests neuroendocrine, cardiovascular, and inflammatory routes (Pressman & Cohen, 2005; Ryff et al., 2006; Ryff, Singer, & Dienberg Love, 2004; Steptoe, Dockray, & Wardle, 2009).
+Lower hedonic and eudaimonic well-being predicts less favorable trajectories of cognitive and physical functioning, greater morbidity and mortality risk, and shorter length of life (Boyle et al., 2009, 2010; Cohen and Pressman, 2006; Gruenewald et al., 2007; Gruenewald, Liao, and Seeman, 2012; Okamoto and Tanaka, 2004; Pitkala et al., 2004;

+Steptoe and Wardle, 2011).
+The biological pathways through which these forms of well-being may promote healthier trajectories of aging are just beginning to be elucidated, but accumulating evidence suggests neuroendocrine, cardiovascular, and inflammatory routes (Pressman and Cohen, 2005; Ryff et al., 2006; Ryff, Singer, and Dienberg Love, 2004; Steptoe, Dockray, and Wardle, 2009).
 The promising methodological approaches highlighted above, including identification of upstream physiological modulators and assessing biological correlates of social conditions in the lab and in the wild, may well help us better understand social disparities in flourishing and thriving and the implications for healthy aging.